WeinkMFG/R/README.md

 * Stukel, Th.
 A. (1988) Generalized logistic models. *Journal of the American Statistical Association* 83 (402): 426–31.

 ## ToGMT_Function v.
-1.1
+1.2

-This file provides a couple of functions to transform data from other sources to be used in the Generic Mapping Tools.
+This file provides a couple of functions to read and transform data from other sources to be used in the Generic Mapping Tools.
 Currently works with: World Ocean Atlas .csv data, Ocean Data View spreadsheets (.txt files).

 ## ToPAST_Function v.
 1.0